 Is there some area of life where you’re struggling to trust God?
 Do you find yourself impatient because God has failed to answer your prayer or change your circumstances?
-Maybe it’s the loss of a job or an unwanted medical diagnosis.
+Maybe it’s the loss of a job, an unwanted medical diagnosis, or a relationship issue.
 Perhaps someone has sinned against you but seems to be happily going on with his or her life.
 Whatever it is, it hurts and you find yourself struggling to trust God.

 Today’s Readings: